ogorton/dmscatter/README.md

 More extensive documentation can be found in the manual document.

+### Version 1.7 update (May 5, 2021)
+* Improved speed by re-writing Gaussian-Legendre routine in modern fortran with fixed (non-adaptive) number of evaluation points.
+The new implementation also supports parallelization, which the previously referenced library did not.
 ### Version 1.6 update (Apr.
 19, 2021)
 * Improved speed by caching Wigner coefficients in memory
 * Added options to compute transition probabilities and differential cross